ppotturi/adp-aso-helm-library/README.md

 For detailed description of each property [see here](https://learn.microsoft.com/en-us/azure/templates/microsoft.storage/storageaccounts?pivots=deployment-language-bicep)

 `owner` property is used to control the ownership of the storage account.
 The default value is `yes` and you don't need to provide it if you are creating and owning the storage account.
-If you are creating Blob containers or Tables on the existing storage account that you do not own, then you should explicitly set the `owner` flag to `no` so that it will only create Blob containers or Tables on the existing topic.
+If you are creating Blob containers or Tables on the existing storage account that you do not own, then you should explicitly set the `owner` flag to `no` so that it will only create Blob containers or Tables on the existing storage account.

 ```
 storageAccounts: